Entry Requirements for Japan

 entry passport rules

 • All travelers arriving in Japan need a valid passport.
-It must be valid for at least the duration of your stay
+It must be valid for the entire time you’re in Japan

 • You’re recommended to make sure your passport has at least 6 months’ validity beyond your travel dates

-• If you’re exempt from visa requirements for short stays, you must have at least 1 blank page available in your passport for entry and exit stamps
+• If you don’t need a visa for a short stay, your passport must have at least one blank page for entry and exit stamps

 Entering Japan: Customs and Disembarkation Cards